Facebook Solo Ads Groups Revealed

 If you are looking to promote "make money online - bizopp (business opportunities)" products, it's easy to find solo ad vendors who charges you $0.35 per click or less.
 Here's a summary of tips how you choose trustworthy vendors.

 - Choose a vendor who also has a website that sells solo ad traffic.

 - Don't rely on testimonials written by a solo ad vendor on another vendor.

-- Don't get swayed by the high opt-in rate claimed in the testimonial - bot opt-ins may be included.
+- Don't get swayed by the high opt-in rate claimed in the testimonial - likely to include bot opt-ins.

 - Don't get swayed by the phrase "fast delivery" - the speed is irrelevant!

 - Check solo ad sales testimonials - if a vendor's helped someone make sales, he/she may be able to help you, too.

 - Don't go for vendors who're selling traffic for less than $0.30 per click, unless they're running a special campaign.